Aradhya0/Hostel-Management-System-Backend/README.md

 The backend server should now be running at `http://localhost:3000` or the port specified in the `.env` file.

 Use Postman or any other API client to interact with the server and access the different endpoints.

-## Developer
-This project has been developed by [Mayank Jain](https://mayankjain25.netlify.app) For any queries, you contact me at jainmayank2509@gmail.com